skalien/power-grad-transform/README.md

 --validate \
 ```

-If you want to resume from one of the aforementioned checkpoints given in the table above, append the following flag:
+If you want to resume from one of the aforementioned checkpoints given in the
+table above, append the `resume` flag followed by the path to the
+`checkpoint.pth.tar` file:
 ```
 --resume <path_to_checkpoint> \

+# Example
+--resume resnet50/cosine-scheduler-alpha-0.3-label-smoothing/model_best.pth.tar \
 ```

 To list all arguments run: